So you have back pain?

 Why has my back pain lasted for months?

 Your back pain is not getting better and your doctor or physiotherapist has reassured you there’s no underlying spinal condition.
 You are not alone.
 Many people with back pain find it persists long after that first episode.
 Like you, many people find the pain is still stopping them doing the things they’d like to do or they enjoyed doing before the back pain.

 The feeling of pain takes place in the brain’s pain centre and acts like a burglar alarm.
 It sends out loud signals if it gets disturbed, so that you can take action.
 But like a burglar alarm, the pain centre can go wrong and can go on producing pain even if the source of pain has gone away.

 It is important that you keep active and try to do and enjoy things because this helps to ‘re-set’ the pain centre.
 You will not be harming your back by doing this even If you still have pain.
 Hurt doesn’t always mean harm.
 There is no quick and easy way to switch the pain centre off, but over time, you can reset and quieten it down.
 There are health care professionals who can help you with this.

 REMEMBER: Contact your health care professional if you feel things

 You may find these YouTube videos helpful:

-This leaflet has been designed by patients who are part of the LINK group, Impact Accelerator Unit, at the Research Institute for Primary Care and Health Sciences, Keele University, UK Email email@example.com for more information ©Keele University 2019 V3.1 Review Date: 29/3/2020
+This leaflet has been designed by patients who are part of the LINK group, Impact Accelerator Unit, at the Research Institute for Primary Care and Health Sciences, Keele University, UK in keeping with NICE guidance.
+Email email@example.com for more information ©Keele University 2019 V3.2 Review Date: 29/3/2020